entelognathus/galeaspid-phylogeny/galeaspid character list.md

 > - This is a character added by Chen et al. (in prep.).
 This character defines the shared state in the 'eugaleaspid cluster'.
 In *Yongdongaspis* and *Sinogaleaspis*, the connection between two canals forms a twisted line.

-69. Orientation of septum between branchial region and post-branchial wall: (0) horizontal； (1) oblique.
+69. Orientation of boundary between branchial region and pericardinal region: (0) horizontal； (1) oblique.
 > - This is a character added by Lin et al. (in prep.).
-This character defines the orientation of post-branchial wall.
+In xiushuiaspids, this boundary is represented by an endoskeletal postbranchial wall, which separates the branchial region and the thoracic region (Wang, 1991), the latter comprising the pericardinal area.

-70. Post-branchial division of the headshield posterior to the post-branchial wall:(0) present; (1) absent.
+70. Long divison of headshield in dorsal aspect posterior to the branchial region: (0) absent; (1) present.

+> - long postbranchial division of headshield in dorsal aspect

+71. Length/width ratio of postbranchial division of headshield in dorsal aspect: (0) >0.5; (1) <=0.5.
 > - This is a character added by Lin et al. (in prep.).
-Among the galeaspids with the horizontal post-branchial wall, Deanaspis longpingi gen. et. sp. nov. and all the members of Xiushuiaspidae such as Xiushuiaspis , Changxingaspis , and Xiyuichthys are characterized by an elongate post-branchial division of the headshield covering the anterior part of trunk (the equivalent of thoracic armour of placoderm).
-Pan and Wang (1983) first noticed this feature and divided galeaspids into branchial and post-branchial divisions bounded by the post-branchial wall.

-71. length of post-branchial division: (0) long; (1) short.
+> - This character is contingent on long postbranchial division of headshield in dorsal aspect (#70, this analysis).

+72. Inter-branchial region: (0) absent; (1) present.
 > - This is a character added by Lin et al. (in prep.).
-This character defines the length of post-branchial division.

-72. Inter-branchial region between the post-branchial walls :(0) present; (1) absent.
-> - This is a character added by Lin et al. (in prep.).
 It is a unique region in polybranchiaspiformy galeaspids, in which  the post-branchial walls are squeezed from horizontal to oblique, and even to vertical by the increase of branchial fossae.

-73. Shape of the inter-branchial region between the post-branchial walls: (0) cylinder; (1) triangle.
+73. Shape of inter-branchial region: (0) cylinder; (1) triangle.
 > - This is a character added by Lin et al. (in prep.).
 This character defines the Shape of the inter-branchial region.

+> - This character is contingent on the presence of the interbranchial region (#73, this analysis).

 **References**